Ryan McMahon Player Props: Rockies vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the third-best in MLB.

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.85).
+- The Braves have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to allow 74 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Braves rank 12th in baseball in home runs given up (74 total, 1.1 per game).

-- Shuster (3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched) gets the start for the Braves, his eighth of the season.

-- The lefty last appeared on Saturday against the Washington Nationals, when he went five innings, allowing three earned runs while giving up eight hits.
+- The right-hander's most recent appearance was on Sunday against the Washington Nationals, when he threw 5 1/3 innings, surrendering five earned runs while allowing eight hits.

-- The 24-year-old has an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.